By Hope Bohanec

 For most of my adult life, I have been engaging in conversations about animals raised and killed for their meat, milk, and eggs.
-These conversations haven’t changed much over the last 25 years.
-I get the same tired questions about protein and dessert islands and plants feeling pain.
+These conversations haven’t changed much over the last 30 years.
+I get the same tired questions about protein and desert islands and plants feeling pain.

 But recently, something has shifted.
 In the last few years, people have started to say things like, “Oh, but I buy free-range eggs” or “My meat isn’t from a factory farm, my meat is local.”
 It’s almost as if all concern about the treatment of animals has been pacified by these new and improved “alternative” animal products.
 By purchasing these “humane” products people feel absolved from the cruelty inherent in the animal agriculture industry.
 They feel that there is an alternative now at the farmer’s markets and in the “slow food” movement and if they just pay a little extra money, they can “have their meat and eat it too.”
 Consumers are being lulled into a complacency where they think the animals are now happy and this new way of farming is actually beneficial to the environment.
 They have been led to believe that all is well in the mythical world of humane animal agriculture; and that is exactly what the producers of these products want them to believe.